Psychological Research, M.S.

 Program Requirements (36 Credits)

 Students must complete 36 credits including a thesis.
-There are three areas of course work, including 12 credits from psychological science electives, 12 credits from statistics and data-analysis courses, and 12 credits from independent reading and research courses.
-Required courses include Psychology 7801G in the psychological science area; 7705G, 7706G, and 7750G in the statistics and data-analysis area; and one faculty-mentored independent reading (7791G, 7792G) or research course (7795G, 7796G) per semester in the first three semesters, culminating in a thesis 7781G during the final semester.
-Electives are chosen in consultation with a student’s faculty mentor and are taken with permission of the graduate deputy chair.
+There are three areas of coursework, including 12 credits from psychological science courses, 12 credits from statistics and data-analysis courses, and 12 credits from independent reading and research courses.
+Required courses include Psychology 7801G and 7802G in the psychological science area, 7705G, 7706G, and 7750G in the statistics and data-analysis area; and one faculty-mentored independent reading (7791G, 7792G) or research course (7795G, 7796G) per semester in the first three semesters, culminating in a thesis 7781G during the final semester.
+Electives are chosen in consultation with a student’s faculty mentor and are taken with permission of the graduate deputy chairperson.
 Courses offered toward the degree must be 7000-level courses or higher.

 Student Learning Outcomes